Blood glucose can make all the difference.

-Blood sugar—or blood glucose—is an important number when it comes to diabetes management.
+Blood glucose is an important number when it comes to diabetes management.

-Many foods break down into blood sugar, which is used for energy to fuel our brain, heart and muscles.
-Blood sugar either comes from the food we eat or is made by the liver, and is found in the blood stream (as it is carried to all of our organs and cells) and inside the cells (where it is changed into energy).
+Many foods break down into blood glucose, which is used for energy to fuel our brain, heart and muscles.
+Blood glucose either comes from the food we eat or is made by the liver, and is found in the blood stream (as it is carried to all of our organs and cells) and inside the cells (where it is changed into energy).

-If you're struggling to manage your blood sugar levels, you’re not alone.
+If you're struggling to manage your blood glucose levels, you’re not alone.

-The good news is, with the latest tools and strategies, you can take steps to manage your blood sugar, prevent serious complications and thrive.
+The good news is, with the latest tools and strategies, you can take steps to manage your blood glucose, prevent serious complications and thrive.